smallbitmatters/simple-travel-resorts/README.md

 # simple-travel-resorts
 frontend resorts travel landing page

-I used JS, CSS and HTML for this.
+I used JS, CSS, HTML and NodeJS for this.

 buy me a coffee! https://www.buymeacoffee.com/smallbitmatters